BrentHickman/ToDoList.Solution/README.md

 1. Clone this repo.
 2. Open your shell (e.g., Terminal or GitBash) and navigate to this project's production directory called "ToDoList".
+3. Within the production directory of th project (ToDoList.Solution/ToDoList), create appsettings.json and add the following code to it:
+> {
+    "ConnectionStrings": {
+        "DefaultConnection": "Server=localhost;Port=3306;database=to_do_list_with_mysqlconnector;uid=[YOUR-USERNAME-HERE];pwd=[YOUR-PASSWORD-HERE];"
+    }
+}
+4. replace [YOUR-USERNAME-HERE] and [YOUR-PASSWORD-HERE] with your own user and password values.
-3. Run `dotnet watch run` in the command line to start the project in development mode with a watcher.
+5. Run `dotnet watch run` in the command line to start the project in development mode with a watcher.
-4. Open the browser to _https://localhost:5001_.
+6. Open the browser to _https://localhost:5001_.
 If you cannot access localhost:5001 it is likely because you have not configured a .NET developer security certificate for HTTPS.
 To learn about this, review this lesson: [Redirecting to HTTPS and Issuing a Security Certificate](https://www.learnhowtoprogram.com/c-and-net/basic-web-applications/redirecting-to-https-and-issuing-a-security-certificate).

 ## Available Branches